NeogitOrg/neogit/README.md

 The todo file does not represent ALL of the missing features.
 This file just shows the features which I noticed were missing and I have to implement.
 This file will grow in the future.

 [TODO](./todo.md)

+## Testing

+Assure that you have [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) installed as a plugin for your neovim instance.
+Afterwards, run `make test` to run the unit test suite.

+Plenary uses it's own port of busted and a bundled luassert, so consult their code and the respective [busted](http://olivinelabs.com/busted/) and [luassert](http://olivinelabs.com/busted/#asserts) docs for what methods are available.